Gcriste/NewPortfolio/README.md

-## New portfolio created with React
+## New portfolio created with React app